minori-fh/Bark/README.md

 # Bark
 Bark!
 Voice what's going on around you on our location based social platform.
-Our login authentication is ran on the npm<a href="https://www.npmjs.com/package/passport">Passport.</a> To start as the user types in the required fields to sign up or login we check to make sure the inputs are all filled out and valid.
-We take these values and pass them into the passport into our <a href="http://www.passportjs.org/docs/authenticate/">passport authenticate</a>method.
+Our login authentication is ran on the npm <a href="https://www.npmjs.com/package/passport">Passport.</a> To start as the user types in the required fields to sign up or login we check to make sure the inputs are all filled out and valid.
+We take these values and pass them into the passport into our <a href="http://www.passportjs.org/docs/authenticate/">passport authenticate</a> method.
+Here we check if the email has been taken already, if not we stroe the users information as cookies.

 ## Perquisites